DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/Feedback/05-07 Narrative Feedback.md

 - if loops are intended, does the mc get sent right back into the Seal Realm after he escapes? is it actually a prison with infinite layers of seals?
 	- The Seal Realm itself doesn't actually have any looping mechanism.
 That's only because the main character has a spell cast on them by one of their allies, which keeps them alive and resets them whenever they die.
 For literally anyone else, they would die and stay dead.
-	- If someone escapes the Seal Realm, then they are free to leave.
+	- If someone escapes the Seal Realm, then they are free to leave and return to the normal world.
 	- The Seal Realm is finite and does have an exit.
 However, traversing this realm is so dangerous that most people die once they get too far.

-- ^like Chelle mentioned, if the Seal Realm is a physical place, maybe the contact between the MC and the allies can eventually reveal this fact, and pivot to searching for clues for MC's allies to rescue him from the location
+- like Chelle mentioned, if the Seal Realm is a physical place, maybe the contact between the MC and the allies can eventually reveal this fact, and pivot to searching for clues for MC's allies to rescue him from the location
+	-

 ### Main Character
 - you mentioned the mc is stripped of his powers before getting sent to the realm. is he still powerless while he's in there? i figured yes as it would justify him having difficulty escaping and needing the power of all the different tomes down there. but, maybe there are systems in place tailored to him specifically that prevent him from just leaving.